theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/index.md

 To extract ODP data via OData, a corresponding OData service is required.
-The data model of the service specifies which data sets are accessible and how the data is structured.
+The data model of the service specifies, which data sets are accessible and how the data is structured.
 Once the service is registered in the SAP Gateway system, {{ productName }} can consume the service.